-General Fund appropriations of \$10 million will finance 27 percent of the Office's \$36.4 million operating budget in 2003-04.
-The remaining agency operations are supported by the following three revenue accounts: the Improvement of Real Property Tax Administration Account; the Industrial and Utility Services Account; and the Local Services Account.
+The 2006-07 Executive Budget will support a staffing level of 401 positions and operating expenses of \$42.6 million for the Office of Real Property Services through three revenue accounts: the Improvement of Real Property Tax Administration Account; the Industrial and Utility Services Account; and the Local Services Account.
 These accounts are funded from the State's share of the real property transfer recording fee, chargebacks for assessments made on industrial, utility and railroad property and charges for miscellaneous consulting and computing services.

-Budget recommendations for the Office of Real Property Services for 2003-04 include:
+Budget recommendations for the Office of Real Property Services for 2006-07 include funding for the following aid programs from the General Fund: